crisconru/escpy/README.md

 # escpy
-Is and implementation of the ESCPOS protocol to use with thermal printer
+Is an implementation of the ESCPOS protocol to use with thermal printer
 ## Usage
 First of all you should import the module
 ```